stschulte/puppet-nimsoft/README.md

-At a class level you can use the classs method `root` to get a `Puppet::Util::NimsoftSection` object that represents the root section you have defined earlier and `config` to get the representation of your configuration file.
+At a class level you can use the classs method `root` to get a `Puppet::Util::NimsoftSection` object that represents the root section you have defined earlier and `config` to get the representation the whole configuration file.

-Each provider instance can use the method `element` to get the subtree that is mapped to the provider instance.
+Each provider instance can use the method `element` to get the subtree that is mapped to the specific provider instance.

 You can modify the tree as you like and then run the class method `config.sync` to save your changes back to disk.

-In case each section within your `root` section represents a provider instance and in case your resource properties are simple attributes within these sections, you can use the method `map_fields` to save you a lot of typing and create getter and setter methods.
+In case each section within your `root` section represents a provider instance and in case your resource properties are simple attributes within these sections, you can use the method `map_property` to save you a lot of typing and create getter and setter methods.

+E.g. for our `nimsoft_disk` type every section within the root section `disk/alarm/fixed` represents one disk.
+The `description` attribute of each subsection can be mapped to a `description` property of our custom type, so let's modify our provider:

     require 'puppet/provider/nimsoft'
     Puppet::Type.type(:nimsoft_cdm_disk).provide(:nimsoft, :parent => Puppet::Provider::Nimsoft) do
       register_config '/opt/nimsoft/probes/system/cdm/cdm.cfg', 'disk/alarm/fixed'
-      map_fields :active
+      map_property :description
+    end

+If the property name is different from the attribute name, we can define a custom attribute name.

+    require 'puppet/provider/nimsoft'
+    Puppet::Type.type(:nimsoft_cdm_disk).provide(:nimsoft, :parent => Puppet::Provider::Nimsoft) do
+      register_config '/opt/nimsoft/probes/system/cdm/cdm.cfg', 'disk/alarm/fixed'
+      map_property :description
+      map_property :device, :attribute => :disk
+    end

+We can also define a section within the subtree:

+    require 'puppet/provider/nimsoft'
+    Puppet::Type.type(:nimsoft_cdm_disk).provide(:nimsoft, :parent => Puppet::Provider::Nimsoft) do
+      register_config '/opt/nimsoft/probes/system/cdm/cdm.cfg', 'disk/alarm/fixed'
+      map_property :description
+      map_property :device, :attribute => :disk
+      map_property :warning, :section => 'warning', :attribute => :threshold
+      map_property :critical, :section => 'error', :attribute => :threshold
+    end

+and we can also instruct the provider to symbolize the attribute value:

+    require 'puppet/provider/nimsoft'
+    Puppet::Type.type(:nimsoft_cdm_disk).provide(:nimsoft, :parent => Puppet::Provider::Nimsoft) do
+      register_config '/opt/nimsoft/probes/system/cdm/cdm.cfg', 'disk/alarm/fixed'
+      map_property :description
+      map_property :device, :attribute => :disk
-      map_fields :warning, :section => 'warning', :attribute => :threshold
+      map_property :warning, :section => 'warning', :attribute => :threshold
-      map_fields :critical, :section => 'error', :attribute => :threshold
+      map_property :critical, :section => 'error', :attribute => :threshold
+      map_property :active, :symbolize => true
+      map_property :missing, :attribute => :active, :section => 'missing', :symbolize => :yes
     end